 Hey you, who are you?!
 Don’t touch my car!

-Likewise you might hear it if you happen to catch a grouchy individual off guard!
+Likewise someone might use it towards you if you happen to catch them on a bad day.

 E tu chi diavolo sei?
 E cosa vuoi? – Scusi, sono qui per consegnare un pacco…